 The Group recognises revenue when it has satisfied its performance obligations to the customer and the customer has obtained control of the goods or services being transferred.
-Revenue from sales of goods is recognised on collection or delivery of the goods.
-Revenue from services is a small percentage of total revenue, and is recognised when the customer accepts that the services are complete.
+Revenue from sales of goods will typically account for more than 95% of total revenue, and is recognised on collection or delivery of the goods.
+Revenue from services is a small percentage of total revenue, and is recognised when the customer confirms that the services are complete.